 - To that end it gets more complicated if you believe the mainstream media and white America is the one that's driving hip-hop now instead of the inner city culture, blacks and latinos.
 Some even believing young urban black culture is being marginalized within Hip Hop culture.

 - In the UK the boy band has achieved a successful revival with the likes of The Wanted and The X Factor graduates JLS and One Direction.
-One Direction, the only one of the three to have a significant fan base outside the British Isles, have gotten a lot of Hype Backlash.
-They are seen to share many of the traits people dislike about Justin Bieber, although their backlash hasn't become as big as his was in 2010.
+While the former two failed to make much of an impact outside their home country, One Direction would go on to become massively successful worldwide, including one market where no UK boy band has ever become popular: the United States.
+Needless to say, they have gotten a lot of Hype Backlash, and are seen to share many of the traits people dislike about Justin Bieber (although their backlash hasn't become as big as his ever was).
+Many Bieber haters do, however, applaud them for running his career to the ground.
 Additionally, Take That reformed in the UK to great success with older women.